pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Governments are power systems.
 They are trying to sustain their power and domination over their populations, and they will use what means are available to do this."
 --Noam Chomsky

-"We make a living by what we get; we make a life by what we give."
---Winston Churchill

 "In war: resolution.
 In defeat: defiance.
 In victory: magnanimity.
 In peace: good will."
---Winston Churchill

-"Success is the ability to go from one failure to an other with no loss of enthusiasm."
---Winston Churchill

-"Success is not final; failure is not fatal: It's the courage to continue that counts."
 --Winston Churchill

 "Never give in.
 Never give in.
 Never, never, never--in nothing, great or small, large or petty--never give in, except to convictions of honour and good sense.
 Never yield to force.
 Never yield to the apparently overwhelming might of the enemy."